hkustDB/CROWN/experiments/README.md

     # the snb input data should lies under {snb.data.base.path}/{system}/{experiment}
     # For example, /path/to/base/trill/snb1_window/

-    (1) For ACQ, the input data should be in the following format:
+    (1) For CROWN, the input data should be in the following format:
     # +/- indicates insertion or deletion
     # the 2nd field indicates the relation name, KN=knows, ME=message, TA=tag, MT=message_tag, PE=person, ...
     # all the input data should be assembly into a single data.csv